oceanhackweek/ohw20-proj-argo-mapping/README.md

 2. Compute mean (large-scale signal).
 -- This can be done simply using a least squares fit to data, with a given set of basis functions such as 2D polynomial in space and a seasonal cycle in time.
 [Can potentially use Scipy to do this](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html). - see note 1 below.
 3. Subtract mean at data points from data values to get residuals.
-4. Determine parameters of the covariance function that describes the residual field via maximum likelihood estimation (optimize hyperparameters via [george package](https://george.readthedocs.io/en/latest/)).
+4. Determine parameters of the covariance function that describes the residual field via maximum likelihood estimation (optimize hyperparameters via [george package](https://george.readthedocs.io/en/latest/)). !!
+Now also using GPyTorch !!
 5. Use Gaussian process regression with optimized covariance parameters to compute an estimate at a given set of points (lat, lon, time) (via [george package](https://george.readthedocs.io/en/latest/)).
 Add this to the estimate of the large-scale mean to get final estimate.

 Additional resources: